halljaredryan/halljaredryan/README.md

 - 👋 Hi, I’m @halljaredryan
 - 👀 I’m interested in learning more about Full-Stack Development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Hackathons, Special Projects, and more.
 - 📫 You can reach me at jaredhall1215@gmail.com